-Without networks in their professional fields, early career immigrants often look to their own communities.
-Latinx job seekers especially cited tapping into jobs this way, often prompting them to take on survival work rather than skill-aligned employment opportunities.
+Without networks in their professional fields, early-career immigrants often look to their own communities.
+Latinx job seekers especially cited tapping into jobs this way, which often prompts them to take on survival work rather than skill-aligned employment opportunities.